shujima/HPADDAlibrary/README.md

 ### void ADS1256_ChangeMUX(int8_t positive_no , int8_t negative_no );
 *	function:  set ADS1256 MUX for changing input of ADC
+*	parameter:
-*	parameter: positive_no :input port no of positive side (0 - 7 or -1)
+	  * positive_no :input port no of positive side (0 - 7 or -1)
-	                        Nomally it should be set to 0 - 7
+		    * Nomally it should be set to 0 - 7.
+When set to -1 , AGND becomes positive input.
-	                        When set to -1 , AGND becomes positive input negative_no :input port no of negative side (-1 or 0 - 7)
+	  * negative_no :input port no of negative side (-1 or 0 - 7)
-	                        Nomally it should be set to -1 When use Differential Input, it should be set to 0 - 7
+		    * Nomally it should be set to -1.
+When use Differential Input, it should be set to 0 - 7.
 *	The return value: NULL

 ### void ADS1256_SetCS(char b);
 *	function:  set SPI CS pin value of ADS1256
+*	parameter:
-*	parameter: b : bool value for SPI CS status (0 : connection start , 1: connection end)
+	* b : bool value for SPI CS status (0 : connection start , 1: connection end)
 *	The return value:  NULL

 ### static void ADS1256_Send8Bit(uint8_t _data);
 *	function: SPI bus to send 8 bit data
+*	parameter:
-*	parameter: _data:  data
+	* _data:  data
 *	The return value: NULL

 ### static uint8_t ADS1256_Recive8Bit(void);